-The implementation of Activity-Based Management (ABM) will help the Office manage its activities by showing the link between activities and deliverables and their requirement in terms of both human and financial resources.
-This will improve planning and control at the level of Line of Action and project, as well as highlighting some global activities grouped under headings such as EU Cooperation or legislative reform.
-It will also increase efficiency and assist the drive to increase production and quality while keeping costs under control.
+The implementation of Activity-Based Management will help the Office manage its activities by showing the link between activities and deliverables and their relative costs in terms of both human and financial resources.
+This will improve efficiency and assist the drive to increase production and quality while keeping costs under control.